The Power of Good-Bye: Music video

-The music video for "The Power of Good-Bye" was directed by Matthew Rolston, and was filmed from in August 1998 at Silvertop House in Los Angeles, California and Malibu Beach.
+The music video for "The Power of Good-Bye" was directed by Matthew Rolston, and was filmed in August 1998 at Silvertop House in Los Angeles, California and Malibu Beach.
 According to Entertainment Tonight, the filming was emotional for Madonna due to the song's meaning of break-up and "love story gone wrong".
 She wanted to make the visual's storyline dramatic, hence chose Rolston as the director and together they concocted the emotional narrative of the clip.
 Although she respected the director's vision of the clip, Madonna nevertheless wanted to be a part of the creative process of the videotaping.
 The scenes of the singer walking along the beach were shot with her actually walking on a treadmill.

 Madonna playing chess in the music video for "The Power of Good-Bye".
 The scene was inspired by the 1968 heist film The Thomas Crown Affair.

 Madonna's lover in the video is played by Croatian actor Goran Višnjić, who was selected by the singer after she saw his acting in the British film Welcome to Sarajevo (1997).
 Calling him "the sexiest male working today", Madonna explained that "[she] was looking for an actor to be in [the] video and his face came right into my head".
 The video premiered on MTV on September 10, 1998, a few minutes before the 1998 MTV Video Music Awards show began.
 It was occasionally played on The WB to promote the television series Felicity, which played the song as the background music during its TV ads.